imq-open/pxt-qbuild/doc/Get_Started.md

 ␊  position PID: 00000000 00000000 00000000 00000000␍
 ```

-As you can see, the device ID of Q:build is 0xab (the default value); there is one Mode, namely “M0”, with data type 0 (int8).
+As you can see, the device ID of Q:build is 0xab (the default value); there is one mode, namely “M0”, with data type 0 (int8).

-Execute the `select 0` command to select Mode 0, and Build HAT will continuously print out the value of Mode 0, like this:
+Execute the `select 0` command to select Mode 0, and Build HAT will continuously print out the value of it, like this:

 ```
 ␊P0M0: +5␍